pleaseshutup/mimaCharts/README.md

     sort: true, // sort by highest value set to "false" to use your own provided sorted order,
     types: ['bar', 'pie', 'donut', 'line'], // allowed chart types for the viewer to switch between. default is all },
+sort: function(a, b){}, // custom sort function to use or a string to use a function in window
 onclick: function(event, dataPoint, chart) {}, // define the custom click handler for when a data point is clicked,
 onchange: function(changeType, config, chart) {}, // execute this function whenever a chart's config is changed
 dataLevel: 2 // for line and bar charts, what level of data do you want to stop rendering at?